mrk21/neobundle-cmd/README.md

 #### install

-This command will install the Vim plugins by the NeoBundle which is described the `vimrc`.
+This command will install the Vim plugins by the NeoBundle which is described the bundle file.
 It equals the `:NeoBundleInstall` vim command.

 ```bash